getzep/docs.getzep.com/docs/sdk/index.md

 Zep performs auto-summarization when a session exceeds the message window.
 This is returned in the `summary` field of the memory when you call `get_memory` and may be used when constructing prompts in order to provide your agent or chain with a longer-term memory of the conversation.
 Read more about the [Summarizer Extractor](/extractors/#summarizer-extractor).

+Zep also automatically extracts Intents from the conversation.
+The extracted intents are stored in system metadata and available for hybrid searches (see Hybrid Search above).

 ```json title="Output:"
 {
   "summary": {